 Unfortunately, not all was going according to plan.
 Over the years, the app’s users encountered multiple instances of attempted robberies.
 The plot would normally go as follows: the buyer and seller would meet up at a previously arranged location, where either party would show up with a gun in an attempt to steal any valuables that the person carried.

-Today, OfferUp has become one of North America’s largest e-commerce marketplaces.
-In 2020, to capture an even bigger slice of the pie, it decided to merge with LetGo, one of its biggest rivals.
-The OLX Group led a $120 million investment round while acquiring 40 percent of the combined business, thus becoming one of OfferUp’s major shareholders.
+That same month, in an effort to capture an even bigger slice of the pie, it decided to merge with LetGo, one of its biggest rivals.
+The OLX Group, which led the $120 million investment round, acquired 40 percent of the combined business, thus becoming one of OfferUp’s major shareholders.

-Together, the newly formed entity will have over 20 million monthly active users across the States.
+Together, the newly formed entity boasted over 20 million monthly active users across the States.
 The move was especially important for OfferUp, which experienced lackluster user growth in the previous years (from 42 million users in 2018 to only 44 million in 2019).

 LetGo, which has been traditionally strong in the Midwest (while OfferUp is more prevalent in urban areas), would therefore add the necessary user base to allow OfferUp to continue its battle with Craigslist.